f-x-dx/example-server/README.md

 	APP_SECRET = "bbb3422c-1703-5049-cb9f-bfd3a6918937"
 	APP_ID = "HPWE32KXQFZAM"

+Next, change the TENDER_KEY to be the entire package name you gave to your Android app, for example,

+	com.clover.example

+Also, change the TENDER_NAME to what you would like to show up on the Register when users are given the option to pay.

 And with all of that, you should finally be ready to start the server!